scitix/arks/docs/gateway-usage.md

     weight: 5
 ```

-- `metadata.name`: must match the model name used in request body(OpenAI-compatible APIs ).
-This value maps to ArksApplication.spec.servedModelName or ArksApplication.spec.model.name.
+- `metadata.name`: the name matches the model name used in request body(OpenAI-compatible APIs).
+And also name must match either ArksApplication.spec.servedModelName or ArksApplication.spec.model.name to enable dynamic service discovery.
 - `metadata.namespace`: is used for tenant isolation.
 - `spec.defaultWeight`: Default routing weight for dynamically discovered services.
 - `spec.matchConfigs`: Defines the request matching rules (method + path).